 - Be careful not to overbake your cornbread so that it doesn't dry out.

-- Leftover cornbread can be stored in an airtight container in the refrigerator for up to a week.
+- Leftover sweet potato cornbread can be stored in an airtight container in the refrigerator for up to a week.

 Share Your Thoughts!